×

 What is a typical expat home or apartment like in Polis?

 "A typical expat home or apartment in Polis, is often a blend of modern and traditional Mediterranean architecture.
 The exterior is usually white or cream-colored, with a terracotta or tiled roof.
 The interior is spacious and airy, with high ceilings and large windows that let in plenty of natural light.
 The living area often opens up to a private balcony or terrace, offering stunning views of the surrounding landscape.
 The kitchen is usually fully equipped with modern appliances, and the bedrooms are comfortable and well-furnished.
 Many homes also have a private swimming pool and a landscaped garden, perfect for outdoor living and entertaining.
 The homes are often located in quiet, residential areas, close to local amenities and a short drive from the beach.
 The apartments, on the other hand, are usually located in the heart of the town, close to shops, restaurants, and other amenities.
 They are typically smaller than the standalone homes but are still spacious and well-designed.
 They often come with a communal swimming pool and landscaped gardens.
 Both homes and apartments in Polis are built with high-quality materials and are designed to withstand the local climate, with features like double-glazed windows and air conditioning.
-They offer a comfortable and luxurious living experience, with all the conveniences of modern living, while still retaining the charm and character of traditional Cypriot architecture," remarked one expat in Polis, Cyprus.
+They offer a comfortable and luxurious living experience, with all the conveniences of modern living, while still retaining the charm and character of traditional Cypriot architecture," replied a member in Polis.

 What is the average cost of housing in Polis?